October 26th, 2020

 mudroom decorated for the holidays

-Does anyone feel a draft?
+Does anyone feel a draft or a breeze?
 If so, you may want to investigate winterizing your windows and doors to keep the chill out and the warmth in.
 Depending on how extensive the air leakage or insulation deficiencies are, you may or may not need to consider replacing windows or doors entirely.
-Before you commit such an investment, however, there are several more affordable approaches from both inside and out.
+Before you commit to such an investment, however, there are several more affordable approaches from both inside and out.

 Caulk from the outside